jeff-hykin/better-cpp-syntax/documentation/CONTRIBUTING.md

     - we create patterns using `Pattern.new` and `PatternRange.new`
     - we decide which patterns "go first" by putting them in the `grammar[:$initial_context]`
     - then we compile the grammar to a .tmLanguage.json file
-- Sadly the C++ is a bit of spaghetti, due in large part to the language complexity
+- Sadly the C++ repo is a bit of spaghetti, due in large part to the language complexity

 ## If you already know about Textmate Grammars

-(So if you're like one of the 200 people on earth that have used textmate grammars) Something like this in a tmLanguage.json file
+(So if you happen to be one of the approximately 200 people on earth that have used textmate grammars) Something like this in a tmLanguage.json file

 ```json